 Can I still get funding even if I do not receive Colgate financial aid?

 Yes.
-A student’s demonstrated financial need does not factor into whether or not you receive an initial tentative funding offer.
-It can, however, impact a student’s actual grant amount.
+Both students who receive financial aid from Colgate and those who do not will receive grants.
+A student’s demonstrated financial need will factor into the actual grant amount awarded.
 If students demonstrate the ability to make a partial contribution to summer expenses with personal savings, part-time job earnings, family assistance, or other grants, they may be asked to do so.